Continuous dependence on the coefficients and global existence for stochastic reaction diffusion equations: 1D Reaction diffusion equations with space-time white noise

-In this section, we apply our results to stochastic reaction diffusion equations with multiplicative noise which is white in time and coloured in space; in dimension 1 the noise may also be white in space.
-For ease of notation, we will also only consider coefficients $f$ and $g$ which do not depend on $\omega$, although this case could be covered as well at the expense of additional technicalities.
+In this section, we apply our results to stochastic reaction diffusion equations in dimension 1 with multiplicative space-time white noise.
+The restriction to the 1 dimensional situation is made so that space-time white noise can be considered.
+However, it is possible to extend our results also to higher space dimensions, provided that (i) white noise is replaced with either coloured or finite-dimensional noise (ii) appropriate regularity assumptions are made on the domain.
+For ease of notation, we will also only consider coefficients $f$ and $g$ which do not depend on $\omega$.